-I always say there’s nothing better than a well-cut basil plant, and I really mean it.
-Freshly grown basil leaves make every dish better but only if they’re harvested from a plant that has been pruned properly.
+I always say there’s nothing better than a well-cut basil plant, and I mean it.
+Freshly grown basil leaves make every dish better.
+But that’s only the case if they’re harvested from a plant that has been properly pruned.

-Cutting back basil is one of the most important tasks in the whole process of growing this herb.
-If you grow your basil in the richest soil under the ideal sun but forget to prune it, you will end up with low-quality leaves.
+Cutting back basil is one of the most essential tasks in the entire process of growing this herb.
+You can grow your basil in the richest soil under the ideal sun.
+But if you forget to prune it, you will end up with low-quality leaves.

 Don’t worry, though.
-In this article, we will go through all the secrets behind proper basil pruning.
+This article will go through all the secrets behind proper basil pruning.
 By the end, you will learn all the tips needed to give your plant the best look.

 Understand Your Basil